Essequebo and Demerary Royal Gazette 1811 April 16

 Secretary's Office, Demerary, 5th April, 1811.

-Robert Phipps, Sworn Clerk
+ROBERT PHIPPS, Sworn Clerk

 Loco Secretarii.

 Actum ten Raadhuize, Stabroek, Rio Demerary, 27 Maart 1811.
-Alex.
-Tinne, Fung: Sects.

-Secretary's Office, Essequebo. [heading]
+Secretary's Office, Essequebo.

-At the Commissary Court in the month of May next, will be passed, a legal Transport by A. Van Ryck de Groot in favour of M. J. F. Mullert, and in case of decease, by reversion on her five Children, viz.
+AT the Commissary Court in the month of May next, will be passed, a legal Transport by A. VAN RYCK DE GROOT in favour of M. J. F. MULLERT, and in case of decease, by reversion on her five Children, viz.

 Dwelling house and out buildings on Fort Island and the following Slaves, Frederick, Cobina, Silvester, L'Espirance, Alexander, Rebecca, Maddelon, Nancy, Lixette, Christena, and a few head of Cattle.